Märchen Maze: Reception and legacy

-Märchen Maze, notably the PC-Engine release, received mostly mixed reviews — while critics praised its graphics and controls, many would criticize its difficulty for drastically spiking up later on and for its unimpressive boss fights.
+Märchen Maze, notably the PC Engine release, received mostly mixed reviews — while critics praised its graphics and controls, many would criticize its difficulty for drastically spiking up later on and for its unimpressive boss fights.

-The May 1991 issue of German magazine Play Time praised the PC-Engine version's "well matched" graphics and amount of action, although would criticize the difficulty for being too hard, namely in the first stage.
+The May 1991 issue of German magazine Play Time praised the PC Engine version's "well matched" graphics and amount of action, although would criticize the difficulty for being too hard, namely in the first stage.
 They also disliked the game's sound effects, jokingly stating that the player would likely instead want to turn on their stereo instead of listening to them.
 In a retrospective review, Kurt Kalata of Hardcore Gaming 101 liked the game's cute visuals and controls, although stated the game "ran out of steam midway through" for its drastic rise in difficulty and mediocre boss fights.

-Famitsu would dislike the PC-Engine version's difficulty for being too drastic early on, although would praise its aesthetic and tight controls.
-PC-Engine Fan magazine had a similar response, applauding its controls, visuals and soundtrack while disliking its uninteresting boss fights and high difficulty level, notably on the first stage of the game.
+Famitsu would dislike the PC Engine version's difficulty for being too drastic early on, although would praise its aesthetic and tight controls.
+PC Engine Fan magazine had a similar response, applauding its controls, visuals and soundtrack while disliking its uninteresting boss fights and high difficulty level, notably on the first stage of the game.
 Japanese magazine Gamest awarded the arcade version the 7th "Best Graphic" and 8th "Best VGM", as well as the 31st "Annual Hit Game" award in January 1998.
 They would go on to praise the game's faithfulness to the source material, saying that it was "superbly expressed".

 In 1998, the Naniwa (the game's equivalents of Tweedledee and Tweedledum) went on to lend their name to one of the new stadiums (the Naniwa Dome), for the Namco System 12-era World Stadium games, but they did not appear in the Namco All Stars' lineup.
 In 2002, Alice was featured as a secret playable character in Family Tennis Advance.
 In 2005, Yujin released gashapon figures of Alice and Tokei Usagi (the game's equivalent of the White Rabbit) as part of their "Namco Girls" collection, even though the latter is male.
 The game's music is included in several of Namco compilation soundtracks.
-A digital download of the game was released for the Japanese Wii Virtual Console in 2009.